UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 This works around a missing feature of the .NET Standard C# project system that does not support launching mixed native+managed debugging.
 When you need to go all the way into debugging the LLVM code, you can launch the debug version of the app without debugging, then attach to it and select native and managed debugging.
-(Hopefully this feature will be restored to these projects in the future so this trick isn't needed...)
+(Hopefully this feature will be restored to these projects in the future so this rather hacky trick isn't needed...)

 ### Initializing Llvm.NET
 The underlying LLVM library requires initialization for it's internal data, furthermore Llvm.NET must load